How To Store Your Paddle Board Correctly

 Let’s face it— no one wants their stand up paddle board to get damaged in storage.
 Who does?
 But the truth is, many people’s paddle boards are getting damaged from storing them incorrectly at their houses.
 What are they doing wrong?

-We’ve heard all the horror stories – de-lamination, cracks and even mold.
+We’ve heard all the horror stories – delamination, cracks and even mold.
 We’re not going to let this happen to your SUP.
-Today, we’re going to dig into the best practices for storing your paddle board the correct way so you never have to worry about your SUP being damaged when not in use.
+Today, we are going to teach you how to store paddle boards and what your best SUP storage options are so you never have to worry about your SUP being damaged when not in use.
 It’s much simpler than you think.

 Before we get to the good stuff, it is important for you to know that if you live in a destination where the winters are long and frigid, your paddle board will probably be in storage for a few months (unless you’re a savage beast that paddles in the dead of winter).
-This is considered long-term paddle board storage.
-Storing your SUP for a long period of time makes your SUP more vulnerable to damages so you need to take extra precaution of how you store it.
+This is considered long-term stand up paddleboard storage.
+Storing paddle boards in winter makes your SUP more vulnerable to damages so you need to take extra precaution of how you store it.

 Over the years, we’ve kept track of all the frequently asked questions our customers had about storing their paddle board the right way.
 We’ve picked out the six most popular questions and answer them with all of our storage solutions.
 Grab your pen and paper because this one is going to be a doozie.

-The 6 most frequently asked questions about SUP storage
+The 6 most frequently asked questions about SUP board storage

 1. Where is the best place to store my board?

 You can store your board anywhere in your house/garage/shed.
 Insulated areas are the best for storing.
 Do not store your SUP next to your water heater in your basement.

 The only places you shouldn’t store your board are places that can get too hot or too cold.
-The recommended board storage temperature is between 40-110 degrees Fahrenheit.
+The recommended board storage space temperature is between 40-110 degrees Fahrenheit.
 To be safe, we recommend using a paddle board garage storage unit that’s clean, secure, and easy to get to.